MaisonArtefact/Virtual-MIDI-Friend/README.md

 ### Base:<br />
 - <b>Test</b> : Print 5 time "This is a test" then close
 - <b>Flood_me_input</b> : Print the input MIDI signals

-### Extra<br />
+- <b>MIDI_Through_Simple</b> : Pass the MIDI signle from one device to another
+- <b>Micro_Randomize_Through</b> : Send a random note at a random velocity at random interval but sync with MIDI input
 - <b>KORG_KAOSS</b> : Translate MIDI note to X, Y coordinate in CC Values.
 This was made to be able to send MIDI notes to the KORG KP3 and/or the KAOSSILATOR.

+### Extra<br />
 - <b>KAOSS_AND_KP3</b> : Same as KORG_KAOSS but you can control both at the same time.
 It uses channel 0 and 1 to route the signal to the specified machine.
+- <b>RANDOM_VDRUM_TO_KORG</b> : Randomize MIDI signal in CC for Korg from MIDI drum, or any other MIDI instrument.

 ### To do:<br />
-- <b>Midi_through</b> : Pass all signals from IN to OUT
 - <b>Clock_me</b> : Pass clock signal from IN to OUT
-- <b>Signal_Only</b> : Pass only certain signals (Clock, CC, Note, ...) from IN to OUT

 ----------------------------------------------------